 MCL's M.L.S. curriculum was designed to prepare students for professional non-lawyer careers.
 Students will graduate with an advanced knowledge of the law and the American legal system.
-Upon completion of the program, graduates will demonstrate competency in ILO1, ILO2, and ILO3.
+Upon completion of the program, graduates will demonstrate five competencies.